 Delivery of planned savings through transformational change remains a cornerstone of the Council's financial sustainability for the future.
-Since 2013/14 the Council has delivered more than £63m of recurring savings through a medium term planning approach supported by extensive efficiency savings and transformation activity.
+Since 2013/14 the Council has delivered more than £78m of recurring savings through a medium term planning approach supported by extensive efficiency savings and transformation activity.

-It is, however, becoming increasingly challenging to deliver savings on a recurrent basis and in order to remain sustainable the Council will need to make significant changes to its operating model, engage more effectively with our partners and communities and focus on agreed priorities.
+However, it is becoming increasingly challenging to deliver savings on a recurrent basis and, in order to remain sustainable, the Council will need to make significant changes to its operating model, engage more effectively with our partners and communities and focus on agreed priorities.

-Future transformational change will require to focus on investment in digital technologies, increased automation, customer self-service and a reduction in the Council's extensive property footprint.
+Future transformational change will be required to focus on investment in digital technologies (building on the current Social Work pathfinder project), increased automation, customer self-service and a reduction in the Council's extensive property footprint.